wavefrontHQ/wavefront-jersey-sdk-java/README.md

 Follow the steps below to quickly set up a `WavefrontJerseyFilter` for collecting HTTP request/response metrics and histograms.
 See the [Jersey documentation](https://jersey.github.io/documentation/latest/filters-and-interceptors.html) to understand how filters work.

-For each service that uses a Jersey-compliant framework:
+For each service that uses a Jersey-compliant framework, [add the dependency](#maven) if you have not already done so, and then perform the following steps:

 1. Configure a set of application tags to describe your application to Wavefront.
 2. Configure how out-of-the-box metrics, histograms and traces are reported to Wavefront.